How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introducing the Ecosystem of Technologies Facilitating AIG-NCII

 \section{Introducing the Ecosystem of Technologies Facilitating AIG-NCII}

 In this section, we introduce the AIG-NCII ecosystem.
 We provide a taxonomy of 11 categories of technologies that play one of five roles in facilitating AIG-NCII: \emph{creation}, \emph{distribution}, \emph{proliferation and discovery}, \emph{supporting infrastructure}, and \emph{monetization}.
-Table \ref{tab:freq} provides an overview of the 5 roles and the technologies associated with each role.
+Table \ref{tab:taxonomy} provides an overview of the 5 roles and the technologies associated with each role.
 Figure~\ref{fig:map} visualizes the ecosystem.
 The following sections will break down each of the 11 technology categories in detail.
 For each category, we provide a description of the technology, examples, and its historical role in facilitating AIG-NCII.
 The goal of our ecosystem is not to reflect merely a snapshot in time.
 By identifying categories of technology as well as roles, we hope to depict a relatively stable ecosystem that can be a target for interventions, even as the underlying technologies evolve.
-Having said that, the salience and importance of the different categories can and do evolve over time, and in Sections \ref{rec2:database} and \ref{rec3:relationalapproach}, we discuss recommendations for how continuous monitoring and measurement tasks and relational research approaches can help illuminate how different parts of the ecosystem might wax and wane in significance.

-\textbf{A. CREATION} -- Technologies in this category (1.
-Training Datasets, 2.
-Generative AI Models, 3.
-Generative AI Interfaces) form a pipeline along the AI supply chain that enables the non-consensual \textit{creation} of AI-generated intimate images.
+\textbf{A. CREATION} -- Technologies in this category (Training Datasets, Generative AI Models, Generative AI Interfaces) form a pipeline along the AI supply chain that enables the non-consensual \textit{creation} of AI-generated intimate images.

-\textbf{\textit{1.
-Training datasets}} refer to text, image, video, audio, and/or multi-modal datasets used to train generative AI models.
-In the early 2010s face-swap models were trained using open-source face datasets \cite{tero_karras_flickr-faces-hq_2019} and other curated NSFW datasets \cite{evgeny_bazarov_nsfw_data_source_urls_2019,alex_kim_nsfw_data_scraper_2019} comprised primarily of women.
-An early study of the 2019 DeepNude undressing app found that it was unable to generate images of men because it was trained only on images of women \cite{henry_ajder_state_2019}.
-Researchers have found that ``general-purpose'' image datasets like LAION-5B \cite{thiel_identifying_2024}, ImageNet \cite{prabhu_large_2020}, and LAION-400M \cite{birhane_multimodal_2021} also contain pornography, non-consensual intimate images, and/or known CSAM, enabling models that train upon them to generate AIG-NCII.
+\Datasets refer to text, image, video, audio, and/or multi-modal datasets used to train generative AI models.
+In the early 2010s face-swap models were trained using open-source face datasets and other curated NSFW datasets \cite{available_upon_request} comprised primarily of women.
+An early study of the 2019 DeepNude undressing app found that it was unable to generate images of men because it was trained only on images of women \cite{henryajder_state_2019}.
+Researchers have found that ``general-purpose'' image datasets like LAION-5B \cite{thiel_identifying_2024}, ImageNet \cite{prabhu_large_2020}, and LAION-400M \cite{birhane_ai_2024} also contain pornography, non-consensual intimate images, and/or known CSAM, enabling models that train upon them to generate AIG-NCII.